 Architecture Overview

-Metatate is a Snowflake Native Application that runs entirely within the consumer's Snowflake account on Snowpark Container Services (SPCS).
-There is no external infrastructure — all compute, storage, and AI processing happens inside Snowflake.
+The Metatate Snowflake Native App is the Snowflake runtime of the Metatate decision layer.
+It runs entirely within the consumer's Snowflake account on Snowpark Container Services (SPCS).
+There is no external infrastructure, and all compute, storage, and AI processing happen inside Snowflake.
+The architecture below covers the Snowflake runtime; the decision layer itself is portable across runtimes through MCP.

 High-Level Architecture